 Bake for 14-18 minutes until golden brown.

-Remove and allow the pigs to cool for a few minutes before removing from the mold.
+Remove and allow the pigs to cool for a few minutes before removing them from the mold.

 Serve with your favorite dipping sauces.